Lavender Care: How to Grow Lavender in Pots and Containers

 Potted Lavender Care in Winter

-How to care for your potted lavender in Winter depends more on the specific species of lavender due to variability in their tolerance for cold conditions.
+How you care for your potted lavender in winter depends more on the specific species of lavender due to variability in their tolerance for cold conditions.

-English lavenders and some of the hybrid lavenders such as ‘Grosso‘ are the only lavender varieties that can really tolerate cold and snow as long as the soil is well draining.
+English lavenders and some hybrid lavenders, such as ‘Grosso,’ are the only lavender varieties that can really tolerate cold and snow as long as the soil is well-draining.

 However, it is still important that you prune your potted lavenders annually as a leggy lavender has a greater tendency to break up or become damaged under the weight of snow whereas compact lavenders resist weather much better.